 Student Accountability Process

 The University of Virginia is committed to developing responsible citizen leaders by providing a learning environment that is guided by our foundational values of honor, integrity, trust, and respect.
-The Policy, Accountability, and Critical Events (PACE) team supports this commitment through the Student Accountability Process.
+We support this commitment through the Student Accountability Process.

 This process provides students with an educational, fair, and impartial means for resolving reports where a student may have violated the Standards of Conduct or University policies.
-It balances the rights of students with the expectations of the University and community.
 Students are treated with care and respect while being afforded the opportunity to be heard.
-This process also offers a continuum of resolution options, many of which are educational and restorative.

 Student Self-Governance